Paul Scully: Member of Parliament

 In July 2021, in response to a question about vaccine passports, Scully described himself as a libertarian conservative.

-On 22 October 2021, Scully talked out a bill which would outlaw the practice of sacking employees and hiring them back on worse terms and conditions, which resulted in the bill failing.
+On 22 October 2021, Scully filibustered a bill which would outlaw the practice of sacking employees and hiring them back on worse terms and conditions, which resulted in the bill failing.
 Scully said that he did not disagree with the intent of the bill, but did not think it was the best means to achieve it.
 He said: "The unambiguous message is that bully-boy tactics of fire-and-rehire, for use as a negotiating tactic, is absolutely inappropriate."

 On 7 July 2022, he was appointed a Minister at the Department for Levelling Up, Housing and Communities as part of the caretaker government by outgoing Prime Minister Johnson, succeeding Kemi Badenoch.
 Scully remained in this role and as Minister for London in the Truss ministry.
 In October 2022, under Prime Minister Rishi Sunak, Scully was appointed as Parliamentary Under-Secretary of State for Tech and the Digital Economy.
 He also remained in his post as Minister for London.
+He was removed from both ministerial roles in the November 2023 British cabinet reshuffle.

+On 11 June 2023, Scully applied for, but failed to make the shortlist for the 2024 London mayoral election.

+In February 2024, Scully was accused of Islamophobia after he made unsubstantiated claims about the existence of "no-go areas" in the London Borough of Tower Hamlets and the Sparkhill district of Birmingham, both of which have large Muslim populations.
+He subsequently apologised for the comments explaining the comments were blunt and detracted from the prejudice he was speaking out on.

+In March 2024, Scully announced that he would not seek re-election as MP for Sutton and Cheam at the next general election.

+Business career

+In April 2025, Scully joined the advisory board of DeepGreenX Group Inc., a technology company specialising in AI-driven digital finance and green infrastructure.
+His appointment was reviewed and approved by the UK government's Advisory Committee on Business Appointments (ACOBA), which imposed conditions to mitigate potential conflicts of interest, including restrictions on lobbying and the use of privileged information acquired during his ministerial tenure.
+In May 2025, DeepGreenX filed a registration statement with the U.S. Securities and Exchange Commission (SEC) as part of its plans to list American Depository Shares (ADSs) on the New York Stock Exchange, highlighting Scully's role as an advisory board member in the company’s strategic disclosures.

+In October 2025, the company submitted a formal request to withdraw its planned public offering.